nextflow-io/nextflow/docs/google.md

 See the section [Credentials](#credentials) for details.

 :::{tip}
-Make sure to have enabled Cloud Life Sciences API to use this feature.
+Make sure to enable the Cloud Life Sciences API beforehand.
 To learn how to enable it follow [this link](https://cloud.google.com/life-sciences/docs/quickstart).
 :::

 Create a `nextflow.config` file in the project root directory.
 The config must specify the following parameters:

-- Google Life Sciences as Nextflow executor i.e. `process.executor = 'google-lifesciences'`.
+- Google Life Sciences as Nextflow executor
-- The Docker container image to be used to run pipeline tasks e.g. `process.container = 'biocontainers/salmon:0.8.2--1'`.
+- The Docker container image(s) to run pipeline tasks
-- The Google Cloud `project` ID to run in e.g. `google.project = 'rare-lattice-222412'`.
+- The Google Cloud `project` ID
-- The Google Cloud `region` or `zone`.
-This is where the Compute Engine VMs will be started.
+- The Google Cloud `region` or `zone` where the Compute Engine VMs will be started.
-  You need to specify either one, **not** both.
-Multiple regions or zones can be specified by separating them with a comma e.g. `google.zone = 'us-central1-f,us-central-1-b'`.
+  You need to specify one or the other, *not* both.
+Multiple regions or zones can be specified as a comma-separated list, e.g. `google.zone = 'us-central1-f,us-central-1-b'`.

 Example: